 No matter what happens on your travels, don’t panic!
-That’s often a lot easier said than done, but there’s no harm in trying to keep your cool when something goes wrong.
+That’s often a lot easier said than done, but there’s no harm in trying to keep your cool when something goes wrong while travelling.
 Even the best laid plans can go to waste.
 So, instead of losing your mind about a mislaid passport or a missed train, or getting worked up because you’ve been stuck in a queue for two hours, take a few deep breaths and think practically about the situation.

 Where did you last see your passport?
 Have you asked the front desk of the hotel or the person behind the counter of wherever you’re visiting?
 Consider applying for an emergency travel document.
 When is the next train, and what can you do to kill some time while waiting for it?
 Similarly, instead of waiting around for those two hours, jump out of the queue and explore the nearby area.
 Come back when the waiting time has died down a little, perhaps.

 Regardless of where you’re staying, you’re always going to want a comfortable and safe place to sleep when the night time rolls around.
 Before booking any accommodation, read reviews to help ensure you’ll be staying somewhere clean and warm, where you can charge your phone, access WiFi if necessary, securely fall asleep in and safely get up in the night to go to the toilet.

 Always research the places to stay whenever you’re going away, whether you’ll be staying somewhere locally or halfway across the world.
 If you’re nervous about where you’re headed, ask yourself whether you’d benefit fro paying more for better service and a private room, as opposed to staying in a hostel.
 Even in the cities you know, make sure you’re looking into hotels with a good reputation, in a relatively safe part of town.